deepflowstate/ADE_BERT-demo/README.md

 This repository includes:

+'python_scripts/':
 - `BERTmodel.py`: The pretrained model BERT and specifications (working file)
 - `BERTmodelold.py`: Old version of the model.
 We plan to rework this (old version)
-- `data_sets/`: The datasets we use for training and testing
 - `kfold_controller.py`: Training the BERT model using 3-fold cross-validation
-- `evaluate.py`: File to test the finetuned BERT model (currently on PsyTAR)
+- `evaluate.py`: File to test the finetuned BERT model (currently on PsyTAR) `data_sets/`: The datasets we use for training and testing 'jupyter_notebooks/':
 - `ade_param_comparison.ipynb`: Visualisation and plots of results

 - `requirements.txt`: required versions of packages and programs that need to be installed to run this repo
+- 'requirements-dev.txt': requirded verions of packages and programs for developers
 - `dependencies.txt`: File where we want to collect dependencies (is currently not in use)
 - `.gitignore`: File to indicate github what should be ignored
 - `README.md`: The file you are currently reading